 The main thing people are looking for in gym business cards is to know your personal trainer’s business name, where you are based, what your company is called, and what you can do for them.

 Anything beyond these three is a waste of time and a hindrance to the potential effectiveness of your personal trainer business cards.

 You should always display your credentials when marketing your services as a personal trainer.

 Credentials are imperative in this field both as the authenticity of your abilities and as a display of expertise.

-Place your credentials together with your name so that recipients of your card can immediately glance at that information for a quicker verification and thus, a quicker response rate.
+Place your credentials together with your name so that recipients of your card can immediately glance at that information for quicker verification and, thus, a quicker response rate.

 3. State Your Contact Details

 It seems like a no-brainer, but I figured I would mention you should add your contact details.